App version: 0.1.0

 Size of the Pool

-How big your pool is can affect how long it takes to clean it and the amount of cleaning supplies you’ll need.
+How big your pool is affects how long it takes to clean and the amount of cleaning supplies you’ll need.
 The larger the pool, the more expensive it generally is to maintain.

 Type of Pool